freakybit/freakybit.github.io/_posts/2020-03-22-future-gender.markdown

 New colors, additional limbs, metabolic schemes, everything started to immediately become stale.
 Focused on constant evolution people of this planet started to lose track of who they are and the ability to form a society.
 Nihilism and decadence ruled supreme.
-Communication was lost.
+To recover they started to experiment with politics and dogma.
-That was the end of their civilization.
+In the end all their efforts produced even more horrifying effects.

 Ok, the story is interesting and possibly has some insightful moments, but why am I talking about this?
 What is the relation to previous topic?